dssheth/codon-highlighter/README.md

 # 🧬 Codon Highlighter
-**Codon Highlighter** is a simple Bash-based bioinformatics tool that scans DNA sequences from FASTA files and highlights **start codons** (ATG) and **stop codons** (TAA, TAG, TGA) in an HTML output.
-It provides a clean visualization for codon positions in a given reading frame.
+**Codon Highlighter** is a simple Bash-based bioinformatics tool that scans coding DNA sequences from FASTA files and highlights **start codons** (ATG) and **stop codons** (TAA, TAG, TGA) in all 6 frames in an HTML output.
+It translates all the frame sequences to highlights the start and stop amino acids.
+It provides a clean visualization for codon  and amino acid positions in a given reading frame.

 ---